 There was an 80’s Twilight Zone episode, a crew of space explorers discovered a perfect civilization that had been long extinct due to their sun going nova.
 The scientists plotted the light, and determined that the nova was the star of Bethlehem.
 God had wiped out a perfect society to lead the followers to Jesus’ birth.

-Mark Jackson Premium Member 12 months ago
+Mark Jackson Premium Member about 1 year ago

 Preferably the far past.
 See xkcd dot com slash 2878